kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 - Is deeper than allowed,
 - Contains a cyclical parent reference relationship,
-- References to more than a single `Workload`.
+- References to more than a single `Workload`,
+- Contains differing priorities or preemption policies,
+- Contains semantically improper parent-child relationships:
+  - A `gang` parent group with a `basic` child group,
+  - A parent group with `All` disruption mode that has a child group with the `Single` disruption mode.

 Each of these should be treated as a failure mode since it is essentially a manifestation of the API misuse.
 Because of that we will make kube-scheduler